Here are the most common problems or questions encountered with GDE, and some suggested solutions:

 - Your document is too large.
 Very large documents often fail to load using this viewer because of the amount of transfer involved.
 This limit varies somewhat by server but is usually in the range of 8-12MB.
 Many source documents can be optimized for web use (lower resolution, optimized images, etc.) which can alleviate this issue.
 If your document goes over the maximum file size (set in Advanced Settings), the viewer won’t embed, but the download link (if selected) will still be included.

 I get an error message inside the viewer window

-If the viewer loads and an error message is displayed inside the viewer frame, the document passed GDE file validation (or you’ve turned it off) but Google is still having a problem loading or converting the document.
-This isn’t an exhaustive list of all the errors you might receive from Google, but here are some more common ones:
+If the viewer loads and an error message is displayed inside the viewer frame, the document passed GDE file validation (or you’ve turned it off) but Google is still having a problem loading or converting the document, or your browser isn’t configured correctly.
+This isn’t an exhaustive list of all the errors you might receive, but here are some more common ones:

 - “Sorry, we are unable to generate a view of the document…” This means either the URL is incorrect, or it’s unreachable by Google.
 While the plugin works when installed on localhost, behind a firewall, on an intranet, or in password-protected directories, the document you’re embedding must be publicly available on the internet (not access-restricted).
 This is the only way Google will be able to fetch the file for conversion and display in the viewer.
 If you’ve validated both of these, this error may be momentary based on internet traffic or routing issues.

 - “Sorry, it took too long to find the document at the original source…” Size matters when it comes to the embedded document.
 Extremely large PDF files in particular are going to time out before being rendered.
 You should optimize your source documents for web use before attempting to use this plugin.
 If your file size is relatively small (less than around 8 MB), again this could be caused by momentary internet load or a slow/overloaded server holding the source document.
 You can try hosting your file on a more responsive server – for example, on Dropbox.